 However, there is a complementary metric to CTR, namely, the conversion rate of CR.
-CTR concerns clicks primarily, while CR is all about the clicks’ contribution to the sales you get.
+This is because CTR concerns clicks primarily, while CR is all about the clicks’ contribution to the sales you get.

 Cheaper listings tend to have higher CTR due to their more competitive price, while wholesale offers usually have higher CR since they provide more value.

-Attempting to increase your Amazon CTR may likewise increase your CR — the more clicks there are, the higher the possibility of selling your product.
-The latter metric will show you the impact your ads have on your business.
-Consequently, we recommend you use these metrics in conjunction to achieve optimal performance.
+Attempting to increase your Amazon CTR may improve your CR — the more clicks there are, the higher the possibility of selling your product.
+In addition, the latter metric will show you how your ads impact your business.
+Consequently, we recommend you use these metrics to achieve optimal performance.

-The simplest answer to this question is: whatever attracts shoppers to your listing the most, be it images, lower prices, coupons, ad placement, or other factors mentioned below.
+The most straightforward answer to this question is: whatever attracts shoppers to your listing the most, be it images, lower prices, coupons, ad placement, or other factors mentioned below.

 Images are, without a doubt, a pivotal factor in increasing the CTR of your Amazon ad campaigns.
-Therefore, the first image should highlight all the product’s unique features, its advantages, or any relevant additional information so that the buyers don’t bother you with excess questions.
+Therefore, the first image should highlight all the product’s unique features, advantages, or any relevant additional information so that the buyers can avoid bothering you with excess questions.